 On performing the study, researchers had asked two women to judge the attractiveness of 238 men from their photographs aging 17 or 18 in a high school yearbook.
 The researchers had also checked these men’s relationships for the past 30 years since their photo was taken, whether they’ve been married and or divorced, through the Ancestry.

 Analyzing the data, they found out that those men who were rated as the more attractive were more likely to be divorced and to have had shorter marriages.

 The same women also rated the top 20 actors and actresses on IMDB and the world’s 100 most powerful celebrities according to Forbes.
-And, the same result was found where those who were rated as more attractive were more likely either to be divorced or to have been married for a short period only.
+And, the same result was found where those who were rated as more attractive were more likely either to be divorced or to have been married for a shorter period.

 Furthermore, 130 respondents, of which almost half is in exclusive romantic relationships, were asked to rate the attractiveness of their opposite sex based on a photograph.
 The researcher also rated the attractiveness of these respondents.

 Responses suggest that when in a relationship, people who are more attractive are likely get attracted to others.